 - Monitoring and reporting

-Addressing these issues is a good way to start your journey towards improving your security and becoming compliant.
+Addressing these issues is a good way to start your journey toward improving your security, decreasing security risks, and becoming compliant.

 IT compliance regulations and standards apply to all kinds of digital data, including your information stored in the cloud environments like G Suite and Office 365.
 Implementing the best practices of cloud data security and compliance will help you to protect your business-critical information.